-Recompletion After the initial completion of a well, the action and techniques of reentering the well and redoing or repairing the original completion to restore the well's productivity.
+After the initial completion of a well, the action and techniques of re-entering Recompletion the well and redoing or repairing the original completion to restore the well's productivity.

 Recoverable Reserves That portion of the oil and/or gas in a reservoir that can be removed using currently available techniques.